huggingface/transformers/docs/source/en/model_doc/vipllava.md

         "role": "user",
         "content": [
-            {"type": "text", "text": "Decsribe the image in more details."}, ],
+            {"type": "text", "text": "Describe the image in more details."}, ],
     },
 ]